WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

     - Install Docker Engine, containerd, and Docker Compose with command `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`.
     - If everything is done correctly and there are no unexpected problems, you can test Docker Engine with `sudo docker run hello-world`.
 This should download a test image and run it in a container.
 - How to build the container from the `Dockerfile`:
+  - To create a Dockerfile, use the command `sudo nano Dockerfile` and type in your password.
+  - You must then use keywords associated with Dockerfile to create your container and image (keyword list can be found at `https://thenewstack.io/docker-basics-how-to-use-dockerfiles/`).
+  - Use `docker build -t "image_name"` to create an image with a pre-selected container name.
 - How to Run a Container:
   - Use the syntax `docker run [OPTIONS] IMAGE [COMMAND] [ARG...]` to run AND create a new container from an image.
   - Go to `https://docs.docker.com/engine/reference/commandline/run/` or another site for more options and the like.